wernerlewis/mbed-os-example-for-azure/README.md

 To fetch the example,

 1. Fetch the project and its dependencies
+    * Mbed CLI 2
     ```
+    mbed-tools import mbed-os-example-for-azure
+    ```
+    * Mbed CLI 1
+    ```
     mbed import mbed-os-example-for-azure
     ```
-    Or if you fetched this example repository with `git clone`, run `mbed deploy` inside the cloned repository.
+    Or if you fetched this example repository with `git clone`, run `mbed-tools deploy` with Mbed CLI 2, or `mbed deploy` with Mbed CLI 1 inside the cloned repository.

     **Note**: Please _ignore_ warnings like `Could not access submodule ...` and `[mbed] WARNING: File "package.bld" in ...`.
 They are caused by different dependency control systems used by the Azure SDK and Mbed CLI.